maxrchung/skr/README.md

 # skr

 This is like a skribblio clone.
 Made over a weekend jam with React, HTML Canvas, and socket.io.
+By the way this only works on desktop, mobile is gonna have a bad time sorry.

 ## Prerequisites